C'mon Aussie, C'mon: Cummins, Maxwell headline big IPL pay day

 The 31-year-old Maxwell has been on his way back to cricket after taking a sudden break to deal with mental health issues earlier this year.
 Maxwell's compatriot Nathan Coulter-Nile also enjoyed a million dollar payday at the auction as Mumbai Indians shelled out Rs 8 crore for the pacer.

 Australia's limited-overs captain Aaron Finch went for Rs 4.40 crore to Royal Challengers Bangalore.
 Finch, who had opted out of the 2019 IPL, also attracted a bid from KKR.
+All-rounder Marcus Stoinis was sold to Delhi Capitals for Rs 4.8 crore while pacer Kane Richardson will go home richer by Rs 4 crore after being bought by RCB.
 Australia's big-hitting all-rounder Chris Lynn, who was released by Kolkata Knight Riders ahead of the auction, was bought for his base price of Rs 2 crore by defending champions Mumbai Indians, whose opening bid became the winning bid.
 Similar was the case of seamer Josh Hazlewood, who went for his steep base price of Rs 2 crore to Chennai Super Kings.

 Teams going all out for the 26-year-old Cummins was on expected lines as he has been in top form with the ball and at times has also proved his worth with the bat.
 "Can't wait," tweeted Cummins after KKR head coach Brendon McCullum posted a welcome message for him on the micro-blogging site.